DaheeHan333/OSSLab_Final/README.md

 # OSSLab_Final
-### "Visualization of sorting algorithms" Web Site.
+### "Visualization of Sorting Algorithms" Web Site.
 made by Dahee Han 21700765.

 ## Welcome to Final Project For OSS Lab!